scot-taylor-ibm/compare-comply/getting-started.md

 This tutorial uses the `/v1/element_classification` method.
 Other service methods have similar input syntax and output formats.
 For more information, see the pages for other methods.

 **Get started with the tooling**

 Optionally, you can explore the service's features by using the Compare and Comply tooling.
 See [Using the Compare and Comply Tooling ](/docs/services/compare-comply?topic=compare-comply-using_tool) for more information.

 **Request Limited Preview Features**

 Compare and Comply has the following beta and experimental features that can be accessed by request:

   -  Invoice Understanding: Compare and Comply finds and extracts important information such as buyer, supplier, invoice date, and amount owed.
 Please fill out the following [form](http://ibm.biz/invoices) to request access to this feature.
-  - Purchase-order Parsing: Compare and Comply parses and classifies the contents of purchase orders.
+  - Purchase Order Understanding: Compare and Comply extracts important information in purchase orders.
 Please fill out the following [form](https://datasciencex.typeform.com/to/Fjyf6t) to request access to this feature.

 ## Before you begin
 {: #gs-before-you-begin}